 Note: No single course can be used to satisfy more than one of the following requirements.

 *The student who wishes may take three courses in Hebrew rather than Greek.
 Likewise, a student who wishes to do so may substitute a readings-level course in a modern language like Spanish or French, or similar for either Hebrew or Greek readings.
 However, the student who opts for an emphasis in either Old Testament or New Testament is encouraged to take not just the three required, but at least four courses in the relative language.

-*** A student must have a 3.00 GPA on the first 24 hours to qualify for thesis writing (see Graduate Catalog, p.42).
+** A student must have a 3.00 GPA on the first 24 hours is required to qualify for thesis writing (see Academic Catalog, p.140).